dustsigns/lecture-demos/object_detection/viola_jones_readme.md

 ------------------

 * **Input video**: File path of the video to detect objects in.
 If *-* is specified, a webcam is used. *Note: An image or image sequence can also be specified instead of a video file.*
+* (optional) **Waiting time between frames**: Time in ms to wait after each processed frame.
+The default value 0 denotes infinite waiting, which can be interrupted by a key press.

 Hard-coded parameters
 ---------------------